yashsinha1611/sfdocs_Build_AI/docs/Tracing/python.md

 #### Sample Application Code

- The below Application contains the details trace configuration mentioned in the above sections.
+ The below application contains the details of the trace configuration mentioned in the above sections.

-[Click Here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the reference application code.
+[Click Here](https://github.com/snappyflow/tracing-reference-apps/tree/master/refapp-django) to view the reference application.

 ### Flask